 With that under our belts…

-Okay, so you all know how I feel about AI if you’ve been following this blog for any length of time.8 But my goodness, I am pleased as punch with how this example came out after I asked Gemini to help me out with an idea:
+Okay, so you all know how I feel about AI if you’ve been following this blog for any length of time.7 But my goodness, I am pleased as punch with how this example came out after I asked Gemini to help me out with an idea:

 Hey, Big Guy — Sun’s Getting real low

-Listen, the real tragedy of these posts is that they completely reverse the taxonomy of Christian leadership.
-Jesus told us to wash our faces when we suffer so that our pain remains hidden in the secret place with God the Father.
-Paul boasted in his shipwrecks and beatings and imprisonments to magnify the sufficiency and merits of Christ, not to fish for attention and emotional validation from a digital crowd.
+Listen, the real tragedy of these woe-is-me-but-hey-I’m-#blessed posts is that they completely reverse the taxonomy of Christian leadership.
+Jesus told us to go to him when we suffer so that our pain remains hidden in the secret place with God the Father.
+Paul boasted in his shipwrecks and beatings and imprisonments to magnify the sufficiency and merits of Christ, not to probe for attention and emotional validation from a digital crowd.
+Instead, you are using the sacred office of the shepherd to demand that the sheep comfort you, and it’s a total abdication of spiritual authority.
+If anything, your main priority should be, just like Paul’s priority was, showing the church that you’re there for them, not the other way around.
+Be man enough to not need everyone to know about the difficulties you experience.

 - Chaves, Mark, Anna Holleman, and Joseph Roso.
 2025.
 Clergy in America.
 Durham, NC: Duke University, Department of Sociology. ↩︎